 - Students are expected to attend and participate in their classes; complete all assigned coursework, homework, and projects; and participate in our end-of-program showcase.

 - In service of creating community and ensemble,

 students in the program will be required to live in DePaul University

 - Summer High School Program students are expected to meet the same level of professionalism and respect for conduct as all DePaul students.
 View the DePaul Code of Student Responsibility.

 Admission is open to rising high school juniors and seniors.
-International applicants are welcome; international students who enroll must obtain a tourist visa in order to attend the program.
-All applicants must demonstrate permission from parents/guardians in order to register.
+International applicants are welcome; international students who enroll in the summer program must obtain a tourist visa in order to attend.
+All applicants must demonstrate permission from parents/guardians in order to enroll and attend the program.

 Online Application Form

 This is the first step in the application process.
 As part of the application form, you will need to submit your essay, resume, and photograph.
 Your letter of reference and high school transcript will be uploaded separately, after you submit the application form.

 The essay is part of the application form will be in response to the following prompt:

 How do you plan to impact the world through theatre?